Deciphera Pharmaceuticals (NASDAQ:DCPH) Earns Outperform Rating from Analysts at Cowen

-Cowen assumed coverage on shares of Deciphera Pharmaceuticals (NASDAQ:DCPH – Get Rating) in a report published on Monday, The Fly reports.
-The brokerage issued an outperform rating and a $25.00 price objective on the stock.
+Cowen initiated coverage on shares of Deciphera Pharmaceuticals (NASDAQ:DCPH – Get Rating) in a research report sent to investors on Monday, MarketBeat.com reports.
+The brokerage issued an outperform rating and a $25.00 target price on the stock.

-A number of other equities analysts have also weighed in on DCPH.
-SVB Leerink upped their price objective on Deciphera Pharmaceuticals from $15.00 to $21.00 and gave the stock an outperform rating in a research note on Friday, August 5th.
-HC Wainwright boosted their target price on Deciphera Pharmaceuticals from $15.00 to $20.00 and gave the stock a buy rating in a research report on Friday, August 5th.
-Finally, JMP Securities upgraded Deciphera Pharmaceuticals from a market perform rating to an outperform rating and set a $23.00 target price on the stock in a research report on Friday, August 5th.
-Two analysts have rated the stock with a sell rating, five have issued a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat, Deciphera Pharmaceuticals presently has a consensus rating of Hold and an average target price of $16.30.
+DCPH has been the subject of several other reports.
+HC Wainwright raised their price target on Deciphera Pharmaceuticals from $15.00 to $20.00 and gave the stock a buy rating in a research report on Friday, August 5th.
+SVB Leerink raised their price target on Deciphera Pharmaceuticals from $15.00 to $21.00 and gave the stock an outperform rating in a research report on Friday, August 5th.
+JMP Securities upgraded Deciphera Pharmaceuticals from a market perform rating to an outperform rating and set a $23.00 price target for the company in a research report on Friday, August 5th.
+Finally, Cowen began coverage on Deciphera Pharmaceuticals in a report on Monday.
+They issued an outperform rating and a $25.00 target price for the company.
+Two analysts have rated the stock with a sell rating, five have issued a hold rating and five have given a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of Hold and an average target price of $16.30.

 About Deciphera Pharmaceuticals